Oriented Matroids and Combinatorial Neural Codes: Open questions

 \section{Open questions}

 The preceding sections have presented our case for employing oriented matroid theory in the study of neural codes.
 However, we stand at the very beginning of exploring this connection.
-In this section, we outline some directions in which to expand in future work.
+In this section, we outline some directions for future work.